eoscostarica/guide.eoscostarica.io/docs/tools/readme-file-template.md

 ## Gif or Image Introduction

-Is simple and can sound so easy and yes, It does, but the impact that a Gif or Image can produce is too big.
-The viewer acquire the needed information to get interested in the project.
+It's simple and can sound easy and yes, It does, but the impact that a Gif or Image can produce is significant.
+The viewer acquires the needed information to get interested in the project.
 For example:

 ![Life bank](/img/life-bank.webp)